-- 1.21 The Judo coach must consistently display high personal standards and project a favourable image of their sport and of coaching to players, other coaches, officials, spectators, the media and the general public. - 1.22 Personal appearance is a matter of individual taste but the Judo coach has an obligation to project an image of health, cleanliness and functional efficiency. - 1.23 The Judo coach should never smoke when coaching.
+The Judo coach must consistently display high personal standards and project a favourable image of their sport and of coaching - to players, other coaches, officials, spectators, the media and the general public.
+Any behaviour within or outside of judo that could bring the sport into disrepute may lead to disciplinary action.

+Personal appearance is a matter of individual taste, but the Judo coach has an obligation to project an image of health, cleanliness and functional efficiency.